fiadliel/fiadliel.github.io/_posts/2016-02-18-request-pattern-matching.markdown

 This type class can be used for both encoding and decoding a certain variable type, to ensure that they are consistent.

-#### Defining the encoder for a type
+##### Defining the decoder for a type
-`QueryParamEncoder` is a type class which implements the encoding from a particular type, to the string representation in the query string.
+`QueryParamDecoder` is a type class which implements the decoding from the string representation in the query string, to a particular type.

-First, we consider the encoders that come with http4s:
+First, we consider the decoders that come with http4s:

  - Boolean
  - Double